-It seems not by pure chance that the words of the Buddha are maintained in the language of Pāli,3 which in itself can be experienced as sweet and as deep as the Buddha's words.
+It seems not by pure chance that the words of the Buddha are maintained in the language of $P\bar{a}li^3$, which in itself can be experienced as sweet and as deep as the Buddha's words.
 The attempt to learn this 'dead language' will never present itself as a dry task.
 An archaeologist translating primitive paintings in a forgotten hallway of an ancient pyramid may transcend the barriers of time and to him these paintings may come alive.
 A practitioner of the path, reading the original words of the Buddha may delve into the past and create kinship with those ancient times.
-He will feel the Buddha's words as if spoken to him and discover remedies for abiding quests and realise, that the boon of the contents enhances the beauty of this ancient language:
+He will feel the Buddha's words as if spoken to him and answers for long open questions.
+He may likewise appreciate that the beauty of this ancient language is enhanced by the profundity of contents:

-- One discovers that the scientific placement and pronunciation of letters utilizes the various organs of the mouth (throat, tongue, lips) in their logical order to form soft and harmonious sound4. - One understands that the rules of combining different letters and words (sandhi) follow the same principle of appealing pronunciation to avoid any harshness in their vowel and consonant sounds5. - The discovery of roots in Pāli (an inflective language) will further help to derive stems and words easily by understanding terminations, suffixes, prefixes and certain changes in the root. - One may even recognise familiar words that by shift of sound and meaning developed through the Indo-Arian family of languages into today's form.6
+- One discovers that the scientific placement and pronunciation of letters utilizes the various organs of the mouth (throat, tongue, lips) in their logical order to form soft and harmonious sound4. - One understands that the rules of combining different letters and words (sandhi) follow the same principle of appealing pronunciation to avoid any harshness in their vowel and consonant sounds5. - The discovery of roots in $P\bar{a}li$ (an inflective language) will further help to derive stems and words easily by understanding terminations, suffixes, prefixes and certain changes in the root. - One may even recognise familiar words that by shift of sound and meaning developed through the Indo-Arian family of languages into today's form.
+6

-The rules of combination of letters (sandhi) play an important role in the construction of words and sentences, it should be noted here that the most important reason for these is that Pāli should never lose its typical melodious sound - harsh conjuncts are softened by assimilation, insertion, elision or substitution.
+The rules of combination of letters (sandhi) play an important role in the construction of words and sentences, it should be noted here that the most important reason for these is that $P\bar{a}li$ should never lose its typical melodious sound - harsh conjuncts are softened by assimilation, insertion, elision or substitution.
 Importance is given to the complete utterance rather than to individual words.
 The study of the language in the context of sentences rather than words is encouraged; in this manner the approximate meaning of the word will enfold its precise and specific sense.

-3 Pāli here is taken as: $P\bar{a}li bh\bar{a}s\bar{a}$ - the language of the texts.
-In this context it refers to the texts that are maintained in the Pāli Tipiṭaka and that present its value for the described intention of this collection.
-The question of the origin of the Pāli language, its development from Maghādhī and or Prakrit, the Indio Arian languages and Sanskrit is left aside.
+$P\bar{a}li$ here is taken as: $P\bar{a}li$ $bh\bar{a}s\bar{a}$ - the language of the texts.
+In this context it refers to the texts that are maintained in the $P\bar{a}li$ Tipitaka and that present its value for the described intention of this collection.
+The question of the origin of the $P\bar{a}li$ language, its development from Maghādhī and or Prakrit, the Indio Arian languages and Sanskrit is left aside.

-4 The great lexicographer R.C.
+The great lexicographer R.C.
 Childers quotes the ancient saying, that any child, left alone without hearing the human voice would instinctively speak Māgadhī (vernacular from which Pāli assumingly derived).
 He also quotes the stanza, which expresses the assertion that Māgadhī was the original language of ancient times and which Brahmas, Sambuddhas and those who had never heard any speech would utter: Sā Māgadhī mūlabhāsa narā yāyādikappikā, Brahmāna ca assutālāpā sambuddhā cāpi bhāsare.